nch3v/saxo-parser/README.md

 The constructor function takes an object describing what function should be called when parsing each xml element.

-The entries of the object can be either a tag element name or a special function `_open`, `_text` or `_close`.
+The entries of the object can be either a tag element name or a special function `_open`, `_text` (matches both text and cdata nodes) or `_close`.
 None of the special method is mandatory and should be used depending of the object to be parsed.

 The parser can then parse a string with `parseString`, an inputStream with `parseStream` or a file with `parseFile`

-			'